Image Score: Learning and Evaluating Human Preferences for Mercari Search: Image Score: Learning and Evaluating Human Preferences for Mercari Search

-where $f_{\theta}(x_{i})$ and $f_{\theta}(x_{j})$ are predicted scores $s_i$ and $s_j$ by the MLP, parametrized by $\theta$, and $FL$ denotes Focal Loss \cite{focalloss}. \\ \textbf{Discussion.} Given the noisy nature of our problem, we found that Focal Loss greatly improves model performance since it prevents the vast number of easy negatives from overwhelming the model during training.
-Similar to ImageReward, we observe quick convergence and consequent overfitting, which is where Focal Loss might be of help.
-Additionally, to address this, we perform a careful grid search of hyper-parameters based on the validation set.
+\textbf{Discussion.} Given the noisy nature of our problem, we find that Focal Loss significantly improves model performance, as it prevents a large number of easy negatives from overwhelming the model during training.
+Similar to ImageReward, we observe rapid convergence followed by overfitting, where Focal Loss helps mitigate this issue.
+Additionally, we perform a careful grid search over hyperparameters based on the validation set to further control overfitting.